seoagentur-hamburg/evolution-framework/readme.txt

 == Description ==
 The Evolution Framework is designed to be the fast and secure framework for your next projects, based on WordPress action hooks.

-For more information about evolution please go to http://andreas-hecht.com/wordpress-themes/evolution/
+For more information about evolution please go to https://andreas-hecht.com/wordpress-themes/evolution-wordpress-framework/

-== Installation ==

-1. In the dashboard, go to Appearance -> Themes and click the 'Add New' button.
-2. Click the 'Upload Theme' button.
-3. Choose 'evolution.zip' file and click 'Install Now' button.
-4. Click the 'Activate' button.
-5. Go to http://themeevolution.com/documents/evolution/ for a guide on how to customize this theme.
-6. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==